jmaassen/ConstellationOnYarn/README.md

 - `nl.esciencecenter.constellation` the constellation application
 - `nl.esciencecenter.yarn` a somewhat generic library to access YARN

-Like most YARN applications, it consists of three parts:
+Like most YARN applications, running this application requires three parts:

 - `nl.esciencecenter.ConstellationSubmitter`: the _main_ application that connects to the YARN scheduler and submits the ApplicationMaster
-- `nl.esciencecenter.ApplicationMaster`: the _master_ application that runs on a YARN node, aquires the nodes to run one or more ConstellationWorker applications and starts them, starts a ConstellationMaster, and waits for everything to finish.
+- `nl.esciencecenter.ApplicationMaster`: the _master_ application that runs on a YARN node, aquires the nodes to run one or more `nl.esciencecenter.constellation.ConstellationWorker` applications and starts them, starts a `nl.esciencecenter.constellation.ConstellationMaster`, and waits for everything to finish.
-- `nl.esciencecenter.constellation.ConstellationWorker`: the 'worker' application that is started on the YARN nodes to processes one or more jobs.
+- `nl.esciencecenter.constellation.ConstellationWorker`: the _worker_ application that is started on the YARN nodes to processes one or more `nl.esciencecenter.constellation.SHA1Job`s.

 In addition, the following classes are used: